 If you are on shared hosting like GoDaddy, 1&1, Dreamhost, etc., there is often a button in the control panel to upgrade.
 Simple as that.

-Be sure to re-test your site and plugins after you upgrade, as there might be some old code not compatible with PHP5.5.
-I have done this on five WordPress sites so far with no problems though.
+Be sure to re-test your site and plugins after you upgrade, as there might be some old code not compatible with PHP 7.x.
+I have not encountered problems with PHP 7.3 on my WordPress sites.

 Of course, it also helps to delete unused plugins.
 If you want, you can install the Server IP & Memory Usage Display plugin and deactivate plugins on at a time to see their contribution to your memory usage.
 (Just remember to deactivate it when you’re done, because it contributes to memory usage as well).
 I can almost guarantee you that none will save you 18MB like switching to PHP5.5 or greater might do!
 But, eliminating plugins might be just enough to stop your memory errors from happening.